jvalenchon/master_thesis/read_me.txt

 programs required to run the program:
    - initializations.py

-model.py : definition of the MG-GAE architecture with tensorflow. programs required to run the program:
+model.py : definition of the MG-GAE architecture with Tensorflow. programs required to run the program:
    - layers.py

 preprocessing.py: functions to load the dataset for the MG-GAE.
-TO DOOOOO!!!!!!!!!!!!!!!!!!!!!!!!!!
+Creation of the inputs of the architecture and loading of the dataset from the csv file.

 MG_GAE_main.py: main file to perform the optimization of the hyperparameters with RBFOpt or to run the architecture for different training/validation/test initializations.
 For the TADPOLE dataset programs required to run the program: